Coco0304/Coco0304.github.io/_posts/2022-10-14-blockchain.md

 The network effect is a phenomenon whereby increased numbers of people or participants improve the value of a good or service.

 > “Token networks align network participants to work together toward a common goal — the growth of the network and the appreciation of the token.” — Chris Dixon

+# Payment Channels: bar tabs for blockchains

+**Open/Deposit**: Pick a party you want to make payments with
+* Escrow funds on the blockchain under both your control
+* Get IOU for those funds

+**Transact**: Make payments to and from conterparty by changing the balance on the IOU

+**Close**: Use IOU to retrieve money from blockchain